-Lapis lazuli pairs beautifully with Swarovski® crystals and gold or silver.
+Lapis lazuli pairs beautifully with Crystal Passions® crystals and gold or silver.
 Topaz can enhance the natural colors such as in this beautiful design from our own Fire Mountain Gems designer, Jamie, called

 ''Nishapur's Treasure'', or create a beautiful pair of earrings using silver and lapis lazuli such as

 ''Blue Mood''.
 Try mixing lapis lazuli with malachite for a real color treat--as used in